-Measure Baseline (2017) 2-Year Target (2019) 4-Year Target (2021) Percentage of NHS bridges by deck area in "Good" condition 29.4% 28% 27% Percentage of NHS bridges by deck area in "poor" condition 11.6% 13% 14%

-Illinois Department of Transportation NHS Freight Performance Targets the U.S. Department of Transportation under 23 CFR Part 450 and 49 CFR Part 613 (Metropolitan Transportation Planning) require that an Metropolitan Planning Organization establish performance targets that address the performance measures or standards established under 23 CFR Part 490 (National Performance Management Measures), 49 U.S.C.
+Illinois Summary of Performance Measures and Targets Performance Measure Baseline 2-Year Condition/ Performance 2-Year Targets 4-Year Target 4-Year Target Adjustment Percentage of Pavements of the Interstate System in Good Condition 61.1% 65.0% 61.0% Percentage of Pavements of the Interstate System in Poor Condition 0.7% 4.9% 2.0% Percentage of Pavements of the Non-Interstate NHS in Good Condition 37.6% 39.1% Percentage of Pavements of the Non-Interstate NHS in Good Condition (Full Distress + IRI) 24.3% 27.0% 27.0% 21.0% Percentage of Pavements of the Non-Interstate NHS in Poor Condition 19.4% 19.4% Percentage of Pavements of the Non-Interstate NHS in Poor Condition (Full Distress + IRI) 8.6% 6.0% 6.0% 9.0% Percentage of NHS Bridges Classified as in Good Condition 29.1% 26.2% 28.0% 27.0% 23.5% Percentage of NHS Bridges Classified as in Poor Condition 11.6% 13.3% 13.0% 14.0% 15.5% Percent of the Person-Miles Traveled on the Interstate That Are Reliable 80.8% 79.3% 79.0% 77.0% Percent of the Person-Miles Traveled on the Non-Interstate NHS That Are Reliable 89.6% 83.3% Truck Travel Time Reliability (TTTR) Index 1.30 1.33 1.34 1.37 the U.S. Department of Transportation under 23 CFR Part 450 and 49 CFR Part 613 (Metropolitan Transportation Planning) require that an Metropolitan Planning Organization establish performance targets that address the performance measures or standards established under 23 CFR Part 490 (National Performance Management Measures), 49 U.S.C.
 5326(c), and 49 U.S.C.
 5329(d) to use in tracking progress toward attainment of critical outcomes for the region of the metropolitan planning organization; and said federal regulations require that the selection of targets that address performance measures described in 23 U.S.C.
 150(c) shall be in accordance with the appropriate target setting framework established in 23 CFR Part 490, and shall be coordinated with the relevant State(s) to ensure consistency, to the maximum extent practicable; and said federal regulations require that a Metropolitan Planning Organization establish performance targets no later than 180 days after the date on which the relevant State or provider of public transportation establishes performance targets; and the Wisconsin Department of Transportation (WisDOT) established statewide performance targets for the National Highway System (NHS) in accordance with 23 CFR 490.209; for the following categories with effective dates:

-Measure 2017 Results 2-Year Target (2019) 4-Year Target (2021) Travel Reliability 4) Percentage of person-miles traveled that are reliable on the Interstate 80.8% 79% 77% 5) Percentage of person-miles traveled that are reliable on the Non-Interstate NHS 87.3% 83.3% 83.3% Freight Reliability 6) Truck Travel Time Reliability Index on the Interstate 1.3 1.34 1.37 metropolitan planning organizations (MPOs) must annually establish performance measure targets by either agreeing to plan and program projects so that they contribute to the accomplishment of WisDOT's established statewide performance targets for the NHS or commit to quantifiable target(s) for the metropolitan planning area; and
+DUBUQUE METROPOLITAN AREA TRANSPORTATION STUDY (DMATS) POLICY COMMITTEE metropolitan planning organizations (MPOs) must annually establish performance measure targets by either agreeing to plan and program projects so that they contribute to the accomplishment of WisDOT's established statewide performance targets for the NHS or commit to quantifiable target(s) for the metropolitan planning area; and